Medication Management For Seniors

 Every prescription drug has federally-mandated warning labels.
 These labels are displayed prominently on the side or back of the bottle.
 These warnings include important precautions relating to the drug including harmful interactions.
 Some medications may make you drowsy, so a label may instruct you not to drive a car or operate heavy machinery after taking it.
 Other medications must be taken with food or they can cause an upset stomach.

 Other warnings include instructions on potentially harmful interactions.
-For example, some painkillers contain acetaminophen.
+For example, some painkillers such as Vicodin and Percocet contain acetaminophen.
 While this compound effectively treats pain and fever, it can damage the liver in high doses, so you should not mix it with other drugs that contain acetaminophen.

 Refilling Your Prescription

+Plan ahead so you do not run out.
 Refill information is another indicator to keep track of on your prescription bottle.
 Medication can only be refilled by the pharmacy so many times before you must request a new prescription from your doctor.
 If medication runs out, and there isn’t a new prescription, you may have to go without medicine until you refill the prescription, a potentially hazardous waiting period.
+If you cannot get a hold of your doctor, you can go to the emergency department or an urgent care clinic for short-term refills.
+Do not delay taking your medicines as this could be dangerous or even life-threatening.

 Each prescription bottle has specific information on how to safely and effectively take medication.
 Even if you use a medication dispenser, keep the bottles on-hand so you do not lose the important information contained on these labels.